Mini Parker the Parasaurolophus – Free Dinosaur Crochet Pattern

 • Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

 • Body, head, crest, legs, arms, and tail require stuffing.
-Stuff as you work it to ensure each piece is completely filled.
+Stuff each piece as you work to ensure the piece is completely filled.

 • See tutorial photos.